 Despite growing concerns after September 11, 2001, over the global terrorist threat and the spread of weapons of mass destruction, international security no longer hinges only on arms control and the prevention of war.
 Nonmilitary concerns, including emerging infectious diseases, environmental degradation, demographic trends, and humanitarian catastrophes, also represent significant threats to global stability.
 In this book, leading analysts offer an overview of critical security dangers facing the world today.

 Most recent wars have been complex and bloody internal conflicts driven to a significant degree by nationalism and ethnic animosity.
-Since the end of the Cold War, dozens of wars—in Bosnia, Kosovo, Rwanda, Somalia, the former Soviet Union, and elsewhere—have killed or displaced millions of people.
-Understanding and controlling these wars has become one of the most important and frustrating tasks for scholars and political leaders.
+Since the end of the Cold War, dozens of wars -- in Bosnia, Kosovo, Rwanda, Somalia, the former Soviet Union, and elsewhere -- have killed or displaced millions of people.

 China's relentless economic growth in the 1980s and 1990s heralded its emergence as a great power in world politics.
 As its economy expanded, China seemed poised to become the second-largest economy in the world.
 At the same time, it modernized its military and adopted a more assertive diplomatic posture.
 Many observers have begun to debate the international implications of China's rise.
 Some analysts argue that China will inevitably pose a threat to peace and security in East Asia.
 A few even predict a new cold war between Beijing and Washington.